omo50/Williams-Console/README.md

 ## Info
-William's Console is a fork of Re-Console and SImply Optimized that adds Qol features to the vanilla game while still keeping the old Legacy Console Edition style.
+William's Console is a fork of Re-Console and Simply Optimized that adds Qol features to the vanilla game while still keeping the old Legacy Console Edition style.

 ![2024-05-04_19 30 09](https://github.com/contrarybaton60/Williams-Console/assets/110365948/9f23a676-1b0c-4bfe-94f1-059c70bbbd09)